LBNL-ETA/QUOP/README.md

 ## Acknowledgements

-This work was supported by the California Energy Commission, Public Interest Energy Research Program, under Contract No. *mg_add_cec_pid.
+This work was supported by the California Energy Commission, Public Interest Energy Research Program, under Contract No. EPC-20-025.